-Governor's Remarks at Bank Negara Malaysia’s Compliance Conference 2017Speaker: Muhammad bin Ibrahim Venue: Sasana Kijang, Kuala Lumpur Language: English Speech Date: 18 May 2017
+Governor's Remarks at Bank Negara Malaysia’s Compliance Conference 2017Speaker: Muhammad bin Ibrahim, FCB Venue: Sasana Kijang, Kuala Lumpur Language: English Speech Date: 18 May 2017

 Sedekad yang lalu, kita terpaksa berdepan dengan krisis kewangan global yang sebahagiannya berpunca daripada etika dan budaya yang berleluasa dalam industri perkhidmatan kewangan.
 Kebelakangan ini, kita juga menyaksikan kesalahan tingkah laku yang ketara serta kesilapan etika dalam bidang perkhidmatan kewangan.
 Ini termasuk manipulasi kadar rujukan, salah jual dan kegagalan pematuhan yang disengajakan.
 Hal ini telah menyumbang kepada terhakisnya keyakinan orang ramai terhadap sistem kewangan, lantas menjejaskan keberkesanan sistem kewangan untuk berfungsi menyokong ekonomi.

 Oleh itu, isu pematuhan telah menjadi topik yang dibincangkan secara meluas sejak akhir-akhir ini.
 Perbincangan mengenai isu etika, integriti dan pematuhan pada hari ini sememangnya tepat pada masanya.